I lay my hand over my mouth. Job 40:4

 Maybe that is why I got blind-sided in Conejos, Colorado.
-On vacation recently I saw a historical road-side sign that had an arrow and words that said, Our Lady of Guadalupe Catholic Parish: the oldest church in Colorado.
+About a two hour drive from where I live is a historical road-side sign that had an arrow and words that said, Our Lady of Guadalupe Catholic Parish: the oldest church in Colorado.

 About a mile off the main highway stood a large brick building with crosses on the spirals.
 I had driven by it countless times as a kid with my grandfather when I worked on a cattle ranch in New Mexico, but he never had time or cared to go to the church.
 Well, I was driving now and dadgummit, we were going to see the church.